Mario-Mladenov1998/QA-Manual-Test-/bug-report-registration-invalid-email.md

-🐞 Bug Report: "Add BUG Report" Registration accepted with invalid email
+🐞 Bug Report: Registration accepted with invalid email
 Description:
 The registration form accepts an invalid email format and creates an account instead of showing an error.